BioWilko/shard/README.md

 A distribution format and tooling for packaging Nextflow workflows as single self-contained `.shard` files.
 A `.shard` archive bundles the workflow git repository, Docker container images (multi-arch), and runtime data dependencies so workflows can be installed and run fully offline.

-Designed to work with Glacier, a bioinformatics workflow language executor that consumes `.shard` archives.
+Designed to work with Glacier, a graphical bioinformatics workflow language executor.

 ## Quick start